Applied Sociology Program

 Who will approve what qualifies as a practicum/internship/independent study?

-The DSU Nonprofit Campus Director with the appropriate discipline administration.
+The UT Nonprofit Campus Director with the appropriate discipline administration.

 Can a student resister as non-degree-seeking, do the coursework-internship-conference and receive a CNP certificate but not the CNP minor?